 - Skirts and dresses and shorts must be no higher than just above the knee.

-- No vests to be worn on there own that reveal underwear.
+- No vests to be worn on their own that reveal underwear.

-- Jewellery is best kept to a minimum (use a ten pence piece as a guide for earrings )
+- Jewellery is best kept to a minimum (Earrings to be studs/small hoops only - use a ten pence piece as a guide for earrings).

 - No ponchos.